plotly/falcon/ATHENA_TODO.md

 1. Send in bad credentials.
 Bad AWS Credentials.
 Bad S3 Bucket.
 Bad
 2. Send in bad SQL
 3. What happens when query times out
+4. Code Review code to make sure it looks clean

-10. Make timeout in seconds.  * 1000 to be milliseconds
+5. Make timeout in seconds.  * 1000 to be milliseconds

-1. Remove file before merging back into Master
+20. Remove file before merging back into Master

 Sample Query

 SELECT count(serialnumber) as count, company FROM clean_logs where serialnumber != '' group by company  LIMIT 1000